Well, and good

-That's right.
-But it wasn't always like this.
+That is right.
+But it was not always like this.
 Only after my Kathy passed away.

 She died five years ago.
 Something about a tumor.
-And she was gone rather quickly.
+She was gone rather quickly.

 But she told me the whole truth about Asia before she died.

 She did not say anything, and I did not ask.